Choosing the Right Elementary School for My Child

 September 2, 2021

-It is more evident than ever that the experience a child has in the elementary school years sets the stage for a lifetime of learning and points the trajectory for all the educational experiences which follow.
+It is more evident than ever that the experience a child has in the elementary school years sets the stage for the educational experiences which follow.
 These years shape a child’s love of learning and should be life-changing experiences.

 The elementary school years are the years of investment.
 During this time, children hone their skills, develop academic stamina, and learn the lessons of scholarship through sustained efforts and guided practice.
 These habits and skills are mastered in lower school.